Hidden variable model for quantum computation with magic states on qudits of any dimension: Discussion

-Since everything in this model is represented probabilistically, the model leads to a classical simulation algorithm for quantum computation with magic states based on sampling from the defining probability distributions.
+Since everything is represented probabilistically, the model leads to a classical simulation algorithm for quantum computation with magic states based on sampling from the defining probability distributions.
 This is Algorithm~\ref{Algorithm:simAlg} presented in Section~\ref{Section:SimAlg}.
-This algorithm is similar in structure to simulation algorithms based on sampling from quasiprobability distributions like the discrete Wigner function~\cite{VeitchEmerson2012,HowardCampbell2017,RaussendorfZurel2020,Zurel2020}, except that those algorithms are limited in their scope.
+This algorithm is similar in structure to simulation algorithms based on sampling from quasiprobability distributions like the discrete Wigner function~\cite{VeitchEmerson2012,DelfosseRaussendorf2015,HowardCampbell2017,RaussendorfZurel2020,Zurel2020}, except that those algorithms are limited in their scope.
 They can only simulate quantum circuits for which the input state of the circuit is represented by a probability distribution.
-Since in our model any state can be represented by a probability distribution as in eq.~(\ref{eq:HVMStateExpansion}), we have no such limitation.
-Note, however, that although Algorithm~\ref{Algorithm:simAlg} can simulate any quantum computation, we make no claims that the simulation is efficient in general.
-In fact, if a quantum computational speedup over classical computation is possible at all, as many people believe, then the algorithm must be inefficient in general.
+Since in our model any state can be represented by a probability distribution, we have no such limitation.
+Note that although Algorithm~\ref{Algorithm:simAlg} can simulate any quantum computation, we make no claims that the simulation is efficient in general.
+In fact, if a quantum computational speedup over classical computation is possible at all, as many believe, then efficient classical simulation must fail.

 There are, however, some important cases where the simulation is efficient.
 For example, in the qubit case, it is known that the (efficient) classical simulation algorithm of Ref.~\cite{RaussendorfZurel2020} is a special case of this more general model/simulation algorithm.
-This is a result of the fact that the phase point operators of the form eq.~(\ref{eq:CncPhasePointOperator}) are vertices of the polytope $\Lambda$~\cite{Heimendahl2019,ZurelRaussendorf2020}.
-These are the cnc-type vertices.
+This is a result of the fact that the phase point operators of eq.~\eqref{eq:CncPhasePointOperator} are vertices of $\Lambda$~\cite{Heimendahl2019,ZurelRaussendorf2020}, these are the cnc-type vertices.
 In Section~\ref{Section:CNCVertices} we show that for higher-dimensional qudits as well there are vertices of $\Lambda$ of cnc-type.
 We conjecture that the update of these vertices under Clifford gates and Pauli measurements will be efficiently computable classically.
-This would result in the simulation algorithm, Algorithm~\ref{Algorithm:simAlg}, being efficient whenever the support of the probability distribution of eq.~(\ref{eq:HVMStateExpansion}) representing the input state of the circuit is restricted to vertices of this type.
+This would result in the simulation algorithm being efficient whenever the following two conditions are met: (i)~the support of the probability distribution representing the input state of the circuit is restricted to vertices of this type and (ii)~samples from the distribution representing the input state can be obtained efficiently.